Health & Human Perfor Courses

 Nutrition and Optimal Performance.
 Three semester hours.
 A study of nutrition as it relates to optimum performance and health.
 Nutrient need, sources, functions and interactions are reviewed according to the latest scientific findings.
 Principles of body conditioning are emphasized with attention to diet and lifestyle practices that promote health and decrease risks of nutrition related diseases.

-HHPH 537 - Public Health Practicum
+HHPH 537 - Applied Practice Experience

 Hours: 5